 Some insurance plans, such as Tricare, require a pre-authorization for an appointment with a specialist.
 If your insurance requires a pre-authorization, it is your responsibility to contact your primary care physician to request one.
 If you do not have a pre-authorization at the time of your child's appointment, you will be asked to pay for your visit in full or to reschedule your appointment.

 The doctors of the Children's Eye Institute of Savannah have special training in the medical and surgicial care of children's eyes.
 For this reason, our office bills your child's examination to your medical insurance.
 We do not accept most forms of vision care insurance.
 Most medical plans will cover the majority of your child's visit.
 However, you are responsible for the remaining balance.

-We accept all private insurances and local patients with Georgia Medicaid, Avesis, Wellcare, and Amerigroup.
-We do not accept Peach State or South Carolina Medicaid.
+We accept most private insurances and local patients with Georgia Medicaid, Caresource, Avesis, and Amerigroup.
+We do not accept new Peach State or South Carolina Medicaid.